OpenCashDAO/contracts/README.md

 | 5 |                        | Change tokenAmount and BCH |

-#### Retract Voting Contract
-The Retract Voting contract allows anyone to retract their vote from a proposal.
+  - **retract** The Retract Voting contract allows anyone to retract their vote from a proposal.
 The contract ensures that the vote is valid and updates the proposal's vote count accordingly.
 The retraction process involves returning the committed tokens to the voter and updating the proposal's vote count.

 Transaction Structure:
 | # | Inputs | Outputs |